Deichtorhallen

 Conclusion

-The Deichtorhallen is a strong example of how Hamburg asserts itself as an international art location.
-Here, you don't just find exhibitions, but spaces that invite you to think, discuss, and explore.
-The changing formats make every visit new and surprising – all within an architecture that is an experience in itself.
+The Deichtorhallen are a strong example of how Hamburg asserts itself as an international art location.
+Here you won't just find exhibitions, but spaces that invite reflection, discussion, and discovery.
+The changing formats make each visit new and surprising – all within an architecture that is an experience in itself.

 Andreas Kirchner